jbridson/silverstripe-framework/docs/en/tutorials/5-dataobject-relationship-management.md

 	Adding a `GridField` to a page type is a popular way to manage data, but not the only one.
-If your data requires a dedicated interface with more sophisticated search and management logic, consider using the `[ModelAdmin](reference/modeladmin)` interface instead.
+If your data requires a dedicated interface with more sophisticated search and management logic, consider using the [ModelAdmin](reference/modeladmin) interface instead.
 </div>

 ![tutorial:tutorial5_project_creation.jpg](_images/tutorial5_project_creation.jpg)

-Select each `Project` page you have created before, go in the tab panel called "Students", and add all students as required, by clicking on the link **Add Student** of your *GridField* table.
+Select each `Project` page you have created before, go to the tab panel called "Students", and add all students as required by clicking on the link **Add Student** in the *GridField* table.

 ![tutorial:tutorial5_addNew.jpg](_images/tutorial5_addNew.jpg)

-Once you have added all the students, and selected their projects, it should look a little like this:
+Once you have added all the students and selected their projects, it should look a little like this:

 ![tutorial:tutorial5_students.jpg](_images/tutorial5_students.jpg)

 ### Many-many relationships: Mentor

 Now we have a fairly good picture of how students relate to their projects.
-But students generally have somebody looking them over the shoulder.
+But students generally have somebody looking over their shoulder.
 In our case, that's the "mentor".
-Each project can have many of them, and each mentor can be have one or more projects.
-They're busy guys!
+Each project can have many mentors, and each mentor can have one or more projects (they are busy guys!).
 This is called a *many-many* relationship.

 The first step is to create the `Mentor` object and set the relation with the `Project` page type.